Massive sewer spill flowing into Potomac River upstream from Washington

-WASHINGTON — A massive pipe that moves millions of gallons of sewage has ruptured and sent wastewater flowing into the Potomac River northwest of Washington, D.C., polluting it ahead of a major winter storm that has repair crews scrambling.
+A massive pipe that moves millions of gallons of sewage has ruptured and sent wastewater flowing into the Potomac River northwest of Washington D.C., polluting it ahead of a major winter storm that has repair crews scrambling.

 DC Water, which operates the sewer system, is hooking up pumps to divert sewage around the rupture and allow crews to make repairs.
-It has cautioned people to stay out of the area and to wash their skin if exposed.
+The rupture happened late Monday and they are cautioning people to stay out of the area.

-The spill was caused by a 72-inch (183 centimeters) sewer pipe that collapsed late Monday, shooting sewage out of the ground and into the river.
+The spill was caused by a 72-inch (183 centimeters) sewer pipe that collapsed, shooting sewage up out of the ground and flowing into the river.
 The sewer system is capable of handling 60 million gallons (230 million liters) of water each day, enough to fill about 90 Olympic-size swimming pools.

-Associated Press video from the scene showed signs posted near the river that read “DANGER” and “Raw Sewage” and warned people not to enter the area.
-Naujoks and another man donned protective gloves to take samples of water from the river to test for E. coli and other bacteria.
-Small bits of debris could be seen floating in some of the sample bottles.
+DC Water cautioned people to wash their skin if it was exposed.

-The spill occurred in Montgomery County, Maryland, along Clara Barton Parkway, which hugs the northern edge of the Potomac River near Chesapeake and Ohio Canal National Historic Park.
+The spill occurred in Montgomery County, Maryland, along Clara Barton Parkway, which hugs the northern edge of the Potomac River near the C & O Canal National Historic Park.

 Crews are removing lock gates on the C & O Canal.
 Pumps will be installed upstream to move sewage into the canal and then rerouted downstream of the rupture back into the sewer system, according to DC Water.